Content table

 Vegetables

 Broccoli, cauliflower, and Brussels sprouts are packed with compounds called indoles, which help regulate estrogen metabolism in the body.
-They also support the liver in processing and breaking down excess estrogen, keeping everything in check.
+They also support the liver in processing and breaking down excess estrogen, thereby maintaining balance.

 Bonus: They’re also loaded with fiber, vitamins, and antioxidants, which means they do a lot more than just support your hormones!